cennznet/cennznet-vue-template/README.md

 ## Where to go from here

+### CENNZnet Wiki
+Refer to the [CENNZnet wiki](https://wiki.cennz.net/) for technical documentations and guides.
+Check out the Getting started, DApp development, as well as the References sections.

 ### Explore the MainNet
 [cennznet.io](https://cennznet.io/#/landing) is the UI that lets you interact with CENNZnet's networks.